 Juan starts his mornings by cleansing the air of bad energies, smells and bacteria with the smoked wood Palo Santo, one of many traditional rituals he has brought back from South America.

 Juan Danilo is a free spirit.
 Wild and untamed as a child, his passion for cooking arrived early, with the first conscious idea of becoming a cook at the age of four.
-Born into a German-Peruvian family and growing up in Lima, Peru, there were two kitchens in his parents' house: that of his mother and of his grandmother, who came to visit daily.
+Born into a German-Peruvian family and growing up in Lima, Peru, there were two kitchens in his parents' house: his mother and his grandmother, who came to visit daily.

 At the age of 12, Juan helped his father, a well-known gastronome, in the kitchen, peeling vegetables, hauling beverage crates, doing the shopping, washing dishes, cutting meat and serving the guests.
 At the same time, the budding chef also helped his grandmother, looking over her shoulder whenever possible.
 With such an opportunity, which not every child in Peru gets, Juan knows he is lucky to come from a privileged background.
-He can't imagine what it means to not have a roof over his head, no running water and no electricity.
+He can't imagine what it means not to have a roof over his head, no running water and no electricity.
 To teach him these lessons, Juan's father sends his son to his nanny Wilma (another formative woman in his life) and her family in the Amazon.

 With a love for creating new dishes, the Peruvian-German chef is constantly inspired by the traditional recipes of great chefs, and preferably by his grandmother.
 Everything Juan Danilo touches, he makes his own.
-Whether it is the development of new spice blends on behalf of large companies, or the successful collaboration with the celebrity chef Johann Lafer, one of his great childhood heroes, with whom he tries to reinvent Peruvian and European cuisine.
+Whether it is the development of new spice blends on behalf of large companies or the successful collaboration with the celebrity chef Johann Lafer, one of his great childhood heroes, with whom he tries to reinvent Peruvian and European cuisine.

 As a chef who was born with the divine gift of easily and accurately distinguishing thousands of smells, giving something back is of immense importance.
-To give back to the world, the people of Peru, the great Pachamama (the Peruvian manifestation of mother earth) and to his family.
-“My family is my fuel,” he says proudly, including his fiancée, the most important anchor and backbone in his life in Germany who accompanies him wherever he goes.
+To give back to the world, the people of Peru, the great Pachamama (the Peruvian manifestation of Mother Earth) and to his family.
+“My family is my fuel,” he says proudly, including his fiancée, the most important anchor and backbone in his life in Germany, who accompanies him wherever he goes.
 Juan rarely sees his parents and grandmother and due to lockdowns, this year was particularly hard for the entire family.
 But, his grandmother finally learned to do video calls, “it's a little easier that way and a stroke of luck in an unlucky situation,” he says.

 Before we wrap up, I ask Juan Danilo if he still has visions for the future and, despite all that he has achieved, he still describes grand goals.